Here are answers to assist you with some of the most frequently asked questions we receive from GMAR Members.

 - What are the payment options (MemberMax™ vs. Premier)?

 Premier: Dues for local, state & national paid in one lump sum, an initial amount is prorated, and renewal for this plan is October 1st annually.
-Premier dues invoices are sent to the Broker to distribute to their Agents (not sent to Agents directly).
+Premier dues invoices are mailed directly to Agents and are also available in the member portal.

 Both options include GMAR, MR & NAR membership dues.
 MemberMax™ includes $500+ worth of educational classes each year, while Premier does not.